Pakalum Paathiravum

 Pakalum Paathiravum is a 2023 Indian Malayalam-language action thriller film directed by Ajai Vasudev, starring Kunchacko Boban, Rajisha Vijayan and Guru Somasundaram in lead roles.
 The film is a remake of the 2018 Kannada film Aa Karaala Ratri.
 The film had its theatrical release on 3 March 2023.
 Subsequently, it was made available to stream on ZEE5 on 28 April 2023.

 Synopsis

-Pakalum Paathiravum is the story of Michael, a wildlife photographer, who starts his journey from Kochi to Mysore with a hideous intent.
+Pakalum Paathiravum is the story of Michael, a wildlife photographer, who starts his journey from Kochi to Mysore with a hidden intent.
 The movie discusses the uptight moments that happen when he passes through the Maoist-occupied inlands of Wayanad.